OfficeDev/outlook-dev-docs/docs/amphtml/get-started.md

 ## Test AMP emails in Outlook.com
 When developing AMP emails, you can use your own Outlook.com account to test them.

-### Register your sender address with Outlook
+1. Register the sender address with Outlook.
+During development you can self-register.
+See [details](register-outlook.md)
-During development, you can self-register the email address that emails originate from on your account.
-See details.

-### Send AMP email to your Outlook.com mailbox
+1. Send AMP email to your Outlook.com mailbox.
-There are multiple ways for you to send AMP emails to your Outlook.com mailbox.
-You are not required to use any particular tools.
-As long as you can send an email with the AMP MIME part on it, you are good for testing.

-#### Use the sender tool
+    - Use this simple sender tool [Add link to tool when ready].
-The easiest way to send email to your Outlook.com mailbox is to use the sender tool.
-1. Head to [address here] to download and install the tool
-1. Run the tool to send emails to your Outlook mailbox
+    - You can also use any other tool or service provider that supports AMP for email.
+See [more](https://amp.dev/documentation/tools/)

 ## Send emails to Outlook.com users

 Once you are ready to send emails to Outlook.com end users (your actual customers) you must [register to become an authorized sender](register-outlook.md).

-Once approved, Outlook.com users that have the feature turned on (about half of Outlook.com users during the preview) will see the AMP version of your emails.
+Once approved, Outlook.com users that have the feature turned on, about half of Outlook.com users during the preview, will see the AMP version of your emails.